syncope/lavue/README.rst

    $ apt-get update
    $ apt-get install python3-lavue

 for python 3 version.
-(Please notice that HiDRA is not available for python 3 yet).
+Please notice that HiDRA is not available for python 3 yet.

 Start the Viewer
 ----------------